Saraholoughlin5/Milestone_Project_4/README.md

 #### **Viewing and Navigation**<a name="van"></a>
 As a Shopper I want to be able to:
 - View a list of products so that I can select some products to purchase
-- View individual product details so that I can identify the price, description, product rating, product image and available sizes (if available)
+- View individual product and services details so that I can identify the price, description, product rating, product image and available sizes
-- Quickly identify clearance items and special offers so that I can take advantage of special savings on products I'd like to purchase
+-  Quickly identify deals, clearance items and special offers so that I can take advantage of special savings on products I'd like to purchase
 - Easily view the total of my purchases at any time so that I can avoid spending too much As a Site User I want to be able to:
-- View a blog, whether logged in or not so, that I can read about items that might interest me and inform my purchases
+- View a blog, whether logged in or not so that I can read about items that might interest me and inform my purchases
 - Add a comment to a blog so that I can take part in discussions or ask for advice
 #### **Registration and User Accounts**<a name="reg"></a>
 As a Site User I want to be able to:
 - Easily register for an account so that I can have a personal account and be able to view my profile
 - Easily login or logout so that I can access my personal account information
 - Easily recover my password in case I forget it	so that I can recover access to my account
-- Receive a verification email confirmation after registering so that I can confirm that my account registration was successful
+- Receive an email confirmation after registering	so that I can verify that my account registration was successful
-- Have a personalised user profile so that I can view my personal order history and order confirmations, and save my delivery information
+- Have a personalised user profile so that I can view my personal order history and order confirmation, and save my payment information.
 #### **Sorting and Searching**<a name="sorts"></a>
 As a Shopper I want to be able to:
 - Sort the list of available products so that I can easily identify the best rated, best priced and categorically sorted products
-- Sort a specific category of product so that I can find the best priced or best rated product in a specific category, or sort the products in that category by name
+- Sort a specific category of product so that I can find the best priced or bets rated product in a specific category, or sort the products in that category by name
-- Sort multiple categories of products simultaneously so that I can find the best priced or best rated product across broad categories, such as "rings" or "necklace sets"
+- Sort multiple categories of products simultaneously so that I can find the best priced or bets rated product across broad categories, such as "clothing" or "homeware"
 - Search for a product by name or description so that I can find a specific product I'd like to purchase
 - Easily see what I've searched for and the number of results so that I can quickly decide whether the product I want is available
 #### **Purchasing and Checkout**<a name="pac"></a>